UnionInternationalCheminsdeFer/OSDM/index.md

 2. to **lower complexity and distribution costs** for retailers, distributor and carriers.

-OSDM **strengthens rail and public transport** as a convenient and ecological means of transportation by simplifying distribution.
+The OSDM **strengthens rail and public transport** as a convenient and ecological means of transportation by simplifying distribution.
 Finally, it lays a **solid fundament** which can be extended to the distribution of other means of transportation.